How do you drive an electric car?

 Preconditioning allows you to pre-heat or pre-cool the electric car’s cabin before you set off.
 Not only will you feel more comfortable, you’ll be maximising the car’s range and preserving the life of its battery.

 It works by heating or cooling the cabin and battery to optimum temperature before you go.
-Because energy is drawn from the mains, there’s no impact how far you can travel.
+Because energy is drawn from the mains electricity supply, there’s no impact how far you can travel.
 Your car will start the journey with a full battery.
 You can read more about EV preconditioning here.

 In summary…